ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 linke here  https://www.squarespace.com/

 # Week8 July30-Aug6
-This week, I reproduced a notebook that generates music using LSTM.
-The link towards this notebook is https://www.kaggle.com/code/karnikakapoor/music-generation-lstm/notebook#MODEL-BUILDING.
+This week, I reproduced a notebook that generates music using LSTM. <br/>The link towards this notebook is https://www.kaggle.com/code/karnikakapoor/music-generation-lstm/notebook#MODEL-BUILDING.
 It used dataset **Classical Music MIDI**, Source of it is here https://www.kaggle.com/datasets/soumikrakshit/classical-music-midi.
 The process is difficult.
 Chatgpt and Google were used for explaining code and solve error.
 The system I use is Ubuntu 22.04.
 I also use GPU to train model.
 The process of install GPU driver and set correct CUdnn and CUDA is truly difficult.
 I will have another part in repository to record how I solve the problem I met and the forum where I found answer.